Processor: 10th Gen Intel Core i7 (Ice Lake)

 Ports: 2x Thunderbolt 3, 1x USB-C microSD reader, headphone jack

 The Samsung Galaxy Book Flex is the company's latest attempt to stand out in a field it's had less-than-stellar success with: Windows PCs.
 But this 2-in-1 laptop offers a mix of strong performance with some unique features, to mostly successful results.

-From its bright 15-inch screen to its strong performance and even more-striking color, the Galaxy Book Flex could be a laptop that brings Samsung back into the PC conversation.
-Even further, its nifty Qi-charging touchpad offers the kind of unique functionality we’d like to see other laptop makers toy with.
+From its bright 15-inch screen to its strong performance and striking color, the Galaxy Book Flex is one of the best 2-in-1 laptops you can buy, one that brings Samsung back into the PC conversation.
+Even further, its nifty Qi-charging touchpad offers the kind of unique functionality we’d like to see other laptop makers use.

 We also love the Galaxy Book Flex's fantastic endurance and solid performance, but there are some asterisks getting in the way.
 Specifically, its keyboard takes some getting used to, thanks to a questionably-placed fingerprint reader and shallow keys.

 Still, this Samsung Galaxy Book Flex review will show why Samsung's made one of the best laptops around.
 In fact, it's so good that it won a recommendation for longest-lasting laptop in our Tom's Guide Awards 2021.

 Samsung Galaxy Book Flex review: Price and configurations

 Samsung sells the Galaxy Book Flex in two sizes, each available in a singular configuration.
 We tested the Galaxy Book Flex 15-inch, which Samsung now marks down to $1,114 — down from $1,399.
 This laptop comes with a 10th Gen Intel Core i7 (Ice Lake) processor, 12GB of RAM and a 15.6-inch QLED 1080p display.